7 Bodyweight Glute Exercises for Your Butt and Hips

-Learn about the importance of glute strengthening exercises and discover the moves recommended by physical therapists.
+Learn about the importance of bodyweight glute exercises and discover the moves recommended by physical therapists to strengthen your glutes and hips.

 El índice

 Your glute muscles — which include the gluteus maximus, medius, and minimus — are the powerhouses of your lower body.
 Located on and around your buttocks and hips, each plays a uniquely important role in your stability, supporting your lower back, hips, and pelvis.
-For healthy movement in any of these areas, and to prevent and manage pain, it’s important to incorporate targeted glute strengthening exercises into your movement routine.
+For healthy movement and to prevent and manage pain, incorporating bodyweight glute exercises into your routine can make a big difference.

-Read on to learn about the glute strengthening exercises recommended by our Hinge Health physical therapists.
+Read on to explore seven exercises for a glute workout with no equipment that you can start today, recommended by our Hinge Health physical therapists.

 Interested in getting a personalized exercise therapy plan?
 Learn more about Hinge Health’s digital physical therapy program and see if you’re eligible.